 It is important to have your vitamin D level checked when you start trying to conceive.
 If your vitamin D level is below 30 ng/dl, you may consider taking 50-100 mcg (2,000-4,000 IU) of vitamin D3 for a few months to restore you to a healthy level.
 Once you’ve achieved a healthy level, most people can switch to a maintenance dose of 50 mcg (2,000 IU) of vitamin D3 per day.

 Typical prenatal vitamins provide only 10-25 mcg (400-1,000 IU) of vitamin D, which may not be enough for most women.
 Higher doses (50-100 mcg or 2,000-4,000 IU per day) of vitamin D are safe during pregnancy and are effective in achieving healthy vitamin D levels.

 Inositol is a B-vitamin-like nutrient naturally found in whole grains, beans, nuts, and fruits.

-Inositol can also promote healthy egg quality and can be helpful while trying to become pregnant.
-Studies indicate that inositol benefits women by supporting a healthy response to fertility treatment.
+Inositol can also promote healthy egg quality and can be helpful for women trying to conceive.

 There are many different forms of inositol.
 The two types that have shown benefit in research studies are myo-inositol and D-chiro-inositol.

 6. Limit caffeine and alcohol.

-Both caffeine and alcohol may reduce your fertility.
+Both caffeine and alcohol may affect your fertility.

 Caffeine is a well-known stimulant found in coffee, tea, chocolate, soda, and energy drinks.
 Most women know that limiting caffeine is important during pregnancy, but what about before getting pregnant?
 Can having your daily coffee affect your chances of conceiving?

 The answer is yes, but it depends on how much caffeine you’re consuming.
 Studies show that as little as 200 mg of caffeine daily (less than the 260 mg in an eight-ounce Starbucks® brewed coffee) can decrease your chance of conception and increase your risk of miscarriage.

 Other studies have shown that caffeine lengthens the time it takes to get pregnant.